Today I want to share a few products I’m loving for gardening and enjoying the outdoors.

 Also, along the lines of watering, I’ve become quiet attached to my long hose nozzle.
 One of the best ways to water is to water at the base of plants using the soaker or flood setting on your spray nozzle.
-This long hose nozzle fits the bill, so I don’t have to bend over to get to the base of plants.
+This long hose nozzle fits the bill, so you don’t have to bend over to get to the base of plants.
 It’s also great for reaching hanging baskets that are up high.

 With rain comes mosquitoes and gnats.
 I hate them, but I’m not about to let them ruin my joy of gardening!
 Here are the products I have in my arsenal that are working great for me.
 First, I slip these bracelets around each wrist and ankles, and I also wear one on my gardening hat.
 I also use one of these ThermaCELL Portable Mosquito Repellent units in the area I’m working in.
 Equipped with these two gadgets, the mosquitoes and gnats leave me alone.
 We also use the ThermaCELL units on our deck to keep the mosquitoes away.
 Before it gets to hot in the spring, I’ve resorted to wearing this safari looking hat.
 I’m not going to lie, it looks totally ridiculous and I only wear it in the back yard, but it totally works to keep the blood sucking gnats away from my head and face.

 Are rabbits munching on your flowers?
 We seem to have a bumper crop of bunnies this year.
 I was hoping with our extra cold and long winter that the rabbit population would be adversely affected… it was not!
 If it wasn’t for this product, I would not have any lilies, liatris and many other flowers.
 Although I hate the smell, it’s worth it to save the flowers!
 Need more ideas for dealing with Garden Pests.

 I received these solar mason jar lights as a gift and I love them.
 They’ve been outside for a few years (even through the winter if I don’t get around to bringing them in) and they are still going strong.
 They add so much character to my garden vignettes even during the daytime.